-Bixby is supposed to be Samsung’s answer to the Siris, Alexas, Cortanas and Google Assistants of the tech world but it looks like Bixby’s voice controls won’t be enabled on April 21.
+Bixby is supposed to be Samsung’s answer to the Siris, Alexas, Cortanas and Google Assistants of the tech world, but it looks like Bixby’s voice controls won’t be enabled on April 21.

 Bixby will not arrive completely crippled when the S8 phones launch.
-Bixby Vision, a search assistant that uses the camera to gather information, will be functional, as well as Bixby Home and Reminders, a daily planner.
+Bixby Vision, a search assistant that uses the camera to gather information, will be functional, as well as Bixby Home and Bixby Reminder, a daily planner.
 U.S. S8 owners can still use Google Assistant while waiting for Bixby’s voice controls to be enabled.

-We’re hoping Samsung will sort this software out soon and Bixby will evolve into what it’s promised to be — something more than a generic voice control and search assistant, but a revolutionary new way to control the Galaxy S8.
+We’re hoping Samsung will sort out this software soon and Bixby will evolve into what it’s promised to be — something more than a generic voice control and search assistant, but a revolutionary new way to control the Galaxy S8.